 You don’t need much when in Baguio.
 Most times, a couch, a kitchen, and a veranda will suffice — even satisfy.
 Eve’s Baguio Transient House reminds me of my favourite apartments back in college for the very reason that it’s simple, chill, and yet more than I can ask for.

-23. This budget-friendly and straightforward unit with everything you need
+24. This straightforward studio with everything you need

 I hope this list inspired those looking for where to stay in Baguio.
 If you’re planning on making a stop in La Union on your way back home, then make sure to check our list here.
 Enjoy the City of Pines!